koenrane/KR-new-site/content/some-of-my-disagreements-with-list-of-lethalities.md

 It might shake out that, as an _empirical fact_, the best way to spend an additional increment of alignment research is to make the loss function "represent what you want" in some way.
 For example, you might more accurately spot flaws in AI-generated alignment proposals, and train the AI on that more accurate signal.

-But "make the objective better 'represent' our goals" would be an _empirical contingency_, not pinned down by the _mechanistic function_ of a loss function.
+Even if that empirical fact held, "make the objective better 'represent' our goals" would be an _empirical contingency_, not pinned down by the _mechanistic function_ of a loss function.
 This contingency may be sensitive to the means by which feedback translates into gradient updates.
 For example, changing the loss function will probably differently affect the gradients provided by:

 1. Advantage actor-critic,
 2. REINFORCE,